 From that point, it was full speed ahead.
 Feature by feature, the pieces started falling into place, from visual prototypes to something functional to fully fleshed-out products.
 Inbox, then Guest Experience, and finally Properties and Operations.

-We invited a range of customers - from single property owners to large property managers - and worked closely with them to refine our designs and implementations around their use cases and scenarios.
-Their testing and feedback was an important driver of the project; keeping the team grounded on the importance of reliability, speed, and great user experience.
+We invited a range of customers – from single property owners to large property managers – and worked closely with them to refine our designs and implementations around their use cases and scenarios.
+Their testing and feedback were an important driver of the project, keeping the team grounded on the importance of reliability, speed, and great user experience.

 Meanwhile, the back-end team was busy rebuilding the infrastructure to be faster and more easily scaled.
 The key challenge for them was to make sure the existing functionality stayed exactly the same, and to add on top of it new features and improvements.

 At the same time, they had to make sure the new Smartbnb works equally well for users who have one property to manage, as it does for those who have thousands.